-On the website you will find information about professors of Leiden University, and about Leiden Law School’s research programmes, its professors and lecturers (in Dutch), and its areas of expertise (in Dutch).
+On the website you will find information about professors of Leiden University, and about Leiden Law School’s research programmes.

 Before applying you do not need to contact a (potential) supervisor.
 The Graduate School will see if there is a supervisor available on the faculty.
 However, If you are already in contact with a (potential) supervisor, please indicate this information on the online form.